 Planting 100 trees to mark 100 years.
 A chance for community groups to get involved by planting a tree in their community.
 Groups will be presented with a plaque and a native tree to plant within their local area to mark the centenary whilst working towards a greener future.
-More details on how you can get involved will be available soon.

 Partition in Ireland: Partition of Ulster Good Relations Workshop Programme